samtasticc/travel-app-front-end/README.md

 * AAU, I want to be able to add a territory or a state I want to visit but I don't want it to be required.

 #### MVP Requirements
-* The app utilizes EJS Templates for rendering views to users.
-* The app uses session-based authentication.
-* The app’s files are organized following the conventions taught in lectures.
+* The back-end application is built with Express and Node.
+* The front-end application is built with React.
+* MongoDB is used as the database management system.
+* The back-end and front-end applications implement JWT token-based authentication to sign up, sign in, and sign out users.
+* Authorization is implemented across the front-end and back-end.
+Guest users (those not signed in) should not be able to create, update, or delete data in the application or access functionality allowing those actions.
-* The app has at least one data entity in addition to the User model.
+* The project has at least two data entities in addition to the User model.
 At least one entity must have a relationship with the User model.
-* The app has full CRUD functionality.
+* The project has full CRUD functionality on both the back-end and front-end.
-* Authorization is implemented in the app.
-Guest users (those not signed in) should not be able to create, update, or delete data in the application or access functionality allowing those actions.
+* The front-end application does not hold any secret keys.
+Public APIs that require secret keys must be accessed from the back-end application.
-* The app is deployed online so that the rest of the world can use it.
+* The project is deployed online so that the rest of the world can use it.

 #### Technologies Used
 * HTML